sallemiahmed/SmartBiz/AI_MEMORY.md

         *   Includes **Payment Terms** (e.g., Net 30) and **Payment Method** (e.g., Check) selection.
         *   **Validation Workflow:** Orders can be Validated (moving to 'Pending' status) and Reverted to Draft (allowing modification of items and details).
         *   **Draft Editing:** In Draft mode, users can add Products, Services, and Custom Items (non-existent in DB), as well as modify prices, quantities, and payment conditions.
         *   **Cancellation:** Validated orders can be cancelled.
-Users can switch status from 'Pending' (Validated) to 'Cancelled' via the action menu.
+        *   **Partial Delivery:** Validated orders support creation of partial or full delivery notes.
+The system calculates remaining quantities and updates the order status to 'partial' or 'completed'.
     *   **Custom Items:** "L’ajout d’articles non existants dans la base permet de créer de nouveaux articles directement depuis le devis."
 (Adding non-existent items allows creating new items directly from the estimate).
 5.  **Purchasing:**
     *   Full cycle: PR (Internal) → RFQ → PO → Delivery (GRN) → Invoice.